macrolit/globaloe/README.md

     View decrypted notes in Obsidian’s reading (preview) mode without risk of unencrypted content being written to disk.

 - **Encrypted Filename Mapping:**
+    Filenames are securely encrypted on note's metadata; using the frontmatter for displaying original filenames at the dedicated toolbar.

+- **Encrypted Files Explorer**
-    Filenames are encrypted on disk; the plugin maintains an in-memory mapping for displaying original filenames during use.
+  	The explorer has a ribbon button for sidebar preview of the encrypted files within the vault, the plugin maintains an in-memory mapping of encrypted index file for file names during use of the sidebar preview.

 - **Automatic Memory Wipe:**
     Decrypted content is securely wiped from RAM when files are closed or the app is exited.